California Medical Marijuana Card Renewal >

 The California Department of Public Health, via its Center for Health Statistics and Information, administers the Medical Marijuana Identification Card Program.
-This center not only processes medical cannabis card issuance and renewal, but it also publishes monthly statistics of medical marijuana cards issued in all 58 counties in California.
-The latest report in 2021 revealed that there are 111,634 MMJ cardholders in the state.
+This center not only processes medical cannabis card issuance and renewal, but it also publishes monthly statistics of medical marijuana cards issued in California.

 To be eligible to apply for a medical marijuana card in California, the applicant must be at least 18 years, have one or more of the qualifying health conditions, and must reside in the State of California.
 Those that meet these criteria may still be denied an medical marijuana card for certain reasons such as:

 Yes, a minor below the age of 18 who has a qualifying diagnosis such as cancer, epilepsy, and autism can receive a California medical marijuana card.
 This is only possible if the minor has parental consent, physician's recommendation, and an adult willing to act as their caregiver or legal guardian.
 Minor patients with proof of emancipation can obtain their MMJ cards from their county program without parental approval.
 Essentially, the minor and caregiver must provide valid state-issued photo identification before the medical marijuana application or renewal process is approved.
 A certified copy of a birth certificate can serve as sufficient proof of identity for a minor patient who lacks a government-issued ID.
 It is important to note that minors can also apply as a caregiver in California.